-A session ID is created during the SSL handshake process, and if the load balancing virtual server is configured to use it for persistence, all subsequent requests using the same SSL session ID will be directed to the service to which the initial request was sent.
+A session ID is created during the SSL handshake process, and if the load balancer is configured to use it for persistence, all subsequent requests using the same SSL session ID will be directed to the service to which the initial request was sent.

 A caveat to this persistence type is that persistence will be lost if the client and load balanced server renegotiate the ID during a session.

-When the load balancing virtual server is configured with rule based persistence, any requests matching the rules you specify will direct the initial request and all subsequest requests to the same service.
+When the load balancer is configured with rule based persistence, any requests matching the rules you specify will direct the initial request and all subsequent requests to the same service.
 The rules can be set up to match incoming requests or responses from the load balanced servers.

 There are a multitude of expression types and qualifiers which may be employed in your rules, the details of which are out of the scope of this article.
 Suffice it to say, there is a rich supply of expression type/qualifier combinations at your disposal.

-With this persistent type connections with the same HTTP Host header are treated as part of the same persistence session.
+With this persistence type, connections with the same HTTP Host header are treated as part of the same persistence session.
 A server ID must be set on the services which users must know when submitting requests for specific services.

 NOTE: At the time of this writing this persistence type is not fully supported.
 The persistence can be configured, but the setting of the server ID is a feature to be fully realized in the future.

-When this persistence type is configured the load balancing virtual server will look at the destination IP address and create a persistence session based upon the service to which the IP address is assigned.
+When this persistence type is configured the load balancer will look at the destination IP address and create a persistence session based upon the service to which the IP address is assigned.